V4Fire/Client/src/core/component/hydration/README.md

 In this case, the module's API is used to save component data, followed by JSON serialization and insertion somewhere in the markup.

-Please note that in order to store the data, you should use the `hydrationStore` field of the component, rather than importing it separately.
+Please note that when storing the data, it is recommended to use the `hydrationStore` field of the component instead of importing it separately.

 Also, please keep in mind that serialized data should be placed within a node with the ID `hydration-store`.